-- 91-A:3 II(a) Dismissal, promotion, compensation, disciplining, or investigation of any public employee - 91-A:3 II(b) Hiring of any public employee - 91-A:3 II(c) Matters that would likely adversely affect the reputation of a non-board member - 91-A:3 II(d) Buying, selling or leasing property if public discussion would likely benefit a party whose interests are adverse to those of the general community - 91-A:3 II(e) Consideration or negotiation of lawsuits either filed by or filed or threatened in writing against the town or any town representative. - 91-A:3 II(i) Preparation and carrying out of emergency functions intended to thwart a deliberate act that is intended to result in widespread or severe damage to property or widespread injury or loss of life - 91-A:3 II(I) Consideration of legal advice provided by legal counsel, either in writing or orally, to one or more members of the public body, even where legal counsel is not present - (The full text of New Hampshire Revised Statute Section 91-A:3 as of the date June, 2023 is provided in the final section of this Committee Handbook.)

-Minutes of Non-Public sessions must be kept, and the record of all actions in non-public sessions shall be promptly made available for public inspection unless a vote to seal such minutes is passed in public session by 2/3 of the members present for one of three reasons set forth in New Hampshire Revised Statute Section 91-A:3 III.
-Non-public session minutes must record all actions in nonpublic session and include the vote of all members on any votes taken.
-Minutes and decisions reached in non-public session not subject to seal must be made available to the public within 72 hours of the meeting.
+- 91-A:3 II(a) Dismissal, promotion, compensation, disciplining, or investigation of any public employee - 91-A:3 II(b) Hiring of any public employee - 91-A:3 II(c) Matters that would likely adversely affect the reputation of a non-board member - 91-A:3 II(d) Buying, selling or leasing property if public discussion would likely benefit a party whose interests are adverse to those of the general community - 91-A:3 II(e) Consideration or negotiation of lawsuits either filed by or filed or threatened in writing against the town or any town representative. - 91-A:3 II(i) Preparation and carrying out of emergency functions intended to thwart a deliberate act that is intended to result in widespread or severe damage to property or widespread injury or loss of life - 91-A:3 II(I) Consideration of legal advice provided by legal counsel, either in writing or orally, to one or more members of the public body, even where legal counsel is not present minutes must record all actions in non-public session and include the vote of all members on any votes taken.
+Minutes and decisions reached in nonpublic session not subject to seal must be made available to the public within 72 hours of the meeting.
 Two-thirds of the members present may vote to seal minutes of any non-public session for one of three reasons set forth in New Hampshire Revised Statute Section 91-A:3 III which are: 1) divulgence of the information likely would affect adversely the reputation of any person other than a member of the public body itself; or 2) disclosure would render the proposed action ineffective or 3) the minutes pertain to terrorism.
 A list of sealed minutes or decisions must be kept that includes identification of the public body and the date and time of the meeting in non-public as well as the exemption relied upon for going into non-public session as well as the date of the decision to seal and the date of any subsequent decision (if any) to unseal.
 The list must made available for public disclosure as soon as practical.
 Sealed minutes may be sealed until, in the opinion of a majority of members, the circumstance for sealing no longer applies.